[Electric Vehicles In India] Factors Driving The Growth Of Indian Electric Vehicle Industry In 2021

 As per an independent study by CEEW Centre for Energy Finance (CEEW-CEF), the EV market in India will be a US$206 billion opportunity by 2030 if India maintains steady progress to meet its ambitious 2030 target.

 Additionally, the Indian EV battery market is forecasted to grow at a CAGR of 30% by 2026.
 The annual battery demand is also forecasted to grow at 32% to hit 50GWh by 2027, says a report by India Energy Storage Alliance (IESA).
 Out of 50GWh, 40 plus GWh will be on lithium-ion batteries.[Read: Why Is India A Booming Market For Direct-To-Consumer Brands]

 Role Of Government And Policymaking

-The government of India, with its consumer-friendly EV policies, is making it is very focused to achieve its ambitious target of becoming an all-EV nation by 2030.
+The government of India, with its consumer-friendly EV policies, is very focused to achieve its ambitious target of becoming an all-EV nation by 2030.